Recognition and Honors

 We are nationally ranked by U.S. News & World Report

-Riley Hospital for Children at IU Health is honored to be ranked among the top children’s hospitals in the country by U.S. News & World Report.
-In 2016-17, we ranked in 10 out of 10 pediatric specialties, and remain the only nationally ranked children’s hospital in Indiana.
+Riley Children's Health is honored to be ranked among the top children’s hospitals in the country by U.S. News & World Report.
+In 2023-24, we are ranked in 10 out of 10 pediatric specialties.
+We also remain the only nationally ranked children’s hospital in Indiana.

 Riley Hospital for Children at IU Health is among an elite group of hospitals to have achieved Magnet status, a national designation recognizing excellence in nursing services and clinical care.
 The recognition from the American Nurses Credentialing Center is a seal of approval for quality nursing care.
 It means you can be assured that at Riley at IU Health, the nurses who care for your child love their work and know how to perform to the highest standards.